Dmukherjeetextiles/PDFtoWhatever/README.md

 ## File Structure

-- `app.py`: The main Streamlit application script containing the app logic.
+- `streamlit_app.py`: The main Streamlit application script containing the app logic.
 - `requirements.txt`: A list of Python dependencies required to run the app.
 - `README.md`: This file providing information about the app.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Dmukherjeetextiles/PDFtoWhatever/license) file for details.